-Our universal shelf registration statement on Form S-3 was declared effective by the U.S. Securities and Exchange Commission ("SEC") on March 30, 2016.
-We may file with the SEC a prospectus supplement to our S-3 registration statement to sell common stock or other equity or debt securities, from time to time, in "at the market" offerings and certain other transactions.
-In the event we file a prospectus supplement with the SEC and engage in the sale of our equity or debt securities under the S-3 registration statement, we expect that the net proceeds from any such transactions will be used for general corporate purposes, including working capital, research, development and marketing expenses, clinical trial expenditures and capital expenditures.
+Our universal shelf registration statement on Form S-3 (File No. 333-210039) was declared effective by the U.S. Securities and Exchange Commission ("SEC") on March 30, 2016.
+We may file with the SEC a prospectus supplement to our S-3 registration statement to sell common stock or other equity or debt securities, from time to time, in "registered direct" offerings, "at the market" offerings and certain other transactions.
+We expect that the net proceeds from such transactions, if any are completed, will be used for general corporate purposes, including working capital, research, development and marketing expenses, clinical trial expenditures and capital expenditures.